littlewhiteJ/using_ubuntu/README.md

 ## ins-for-ubuntu
 it is a repository to mark the techniques for using ubuntu

-I usually get them from different website
+I usually get them from different websites

 and if that offend